Trésor Luntala

 Trésor Luntala (born 31 May 1982) is a Congolese former professional footballer who played as a midfielder.
 From 2003 to 2008, he played for the DR Congo national team.

 Club career

 Clubs in Luntala's early career included Rennes, Birmingham City, Grasshoppers and Visé.
-In January 2007, he signed a contract with Ethnikos in Greece.
+In January 2007, he signed a contract with Ethnikos Asteras in Greece.

 In December 2021, Luntala announced his retirement from his playing career following a job offer in the youth academy of his former club Rennes.

 International career

 He was part of the Congolese 2004 African Cup of Nations team, who finished bottom of their group in the first round of competition, thus failing to secure qualification for the quarter-finals.